local-h0st/one-way-north-shell/README.md

 parse input to link table, to handle with |

 child process forked, the output of the child is still put to stdout, meaning the screen.
 The output together doesn't mean execute together.

+the pipe given by pipe() func has direction, never change it. nowhere to search, I can fix it only because I thought out this.